davidjfk/016_Superpy/readme_files/README_SOFTWARE_DESIGN.md

         argparse interface e.g. with a bash script is out of scope (for now).

-    h. take the next use case from step 4: use case time travel in time range (repeat the steps above)
+    h. take the next use case from step 4: uc time travel in time range (repeat the steps above)

+    i. about os.getcwd():
+        When using the superpy application via argparse, then  data is always stored inside folder data_directory inside project superpy.
+        So os.getcwd() is static (i.e. always the same) when I run main.py from the command line.
+        By comparison: when I run pytest, os.getcwd() is dynamic, i.e. different for each directory that contains 1 [or more] testcases to test a fn from utils.py: ex of such a directory: fn_set_system_date_testcase_01

-    i. during the coding (iteration) of a uc (e.g. calculate_profit) all testcases for this uc, together will all testcases for all the already implemented ucs  (i.e. the regression test) can be tested inside project superpy via the cli with the default command 'pytest'.
+    j. during the (iterative) coding of a uc (e.g. calculate_profit) all testcases for this uc, together will all testcases for all the already implemented ucs  (i.e. the regression test) can be tested inside project superpy via the cli with the default command 'pytest'.

-        I will use the first uc, set_system_date_to, to implement this TDD-compliant software development way of working.
-So this first uc will serve as a proof of concept that I can implement all use cases like with this way of working.
+        I will use the first uc, set_system_date_to, as a proof of concept to implement, adjust and polish my intended TDD methodology.
+        Then I use the resulting TDD methodology to implement the remaining ucs.
+        If needed I make adjustments to the TDD methodology on-the-fly.

         bird's-eye view: For TDD of each uc I need 6 "things" / deliverables: